 November 3: Culture Day

 This day is prescribed as a day to “love freedom and peace and promote culture.”
 It is the holiday for commemorating the promulgation of the Constitution of Japan on November 3, 1946.
 Many museums and art museums offer free admission.
 The Agency for Cultural Affairs holds the “National Arts Festival,” where you can enjoy various works of art, such as music, theatrical plays, and fine arts.
-The venue of the festival moves through the prefectures, and it will be held for about one month in Ishikawa Prefecture in 2023.
+The venue of the festival moves through the prefectures, and it will be held for about two months in Nagasaki Prefecture in 2025.

 It is the day to show gratitude for labor and celebrate the production of the year.
 It derives from the traditional ritual called “Niname-sai,” in which the emperor offers a gift rice to the deities in thanks for the successful harvest of that year and prays for a fruitful new year.

-Around December 28 through January 3: Year End and New-Year Holidays *
+December 27 through January 4: Year End and New-Year Holidays *

 Depending on the calendar, many companies and stores close during the week around New Year’s Day.
 Some of the stores and facilities, which are closed during this holiday, put out special New Year decorations, such as kadomatsu and shimenawa, in front of their places even before New Year’s Day.
 These special decorations create a festive sight unique to this time of year.
 As many people return home to stay with their family and relatives around New Year’s Day, the means of transportation, such as shinkansen and airplanes, will be really crowded.